dxinteractive/dendriform/packages/dendriform/README.md

 }
 ```

-The `renderAll()` function works in the same way, but repeats for all elements in an array.
+The `.renderAll()` function works in the same way, but repeats for all elements in an array.
 React keying is taken care of for you.

 ```js
 function MyComponent(props) {